 Consider this section your little guide book for Sri Lanka.
 A few miscellaneous tips I wanted to mention to keep you operating smoothly when you’re on the island.

 - For fuck’s sake, do not ride the elephants.
 If you do, I’ll come find you, put chains on your feet, and ride you through town.
 No, no, no. Just no.

-- Similarly, animal abuse is a sad cultural truth in this part of the world.
+- Similarly, animal abuse in the tourism industry and outside it is a sad cultural truth in this part of the world.
 You’re gonna see a lot of unloved and diseased pooches and you’re probably going to see them struck.
 I really, truly do hate saying this but keep your cool: you’re not the Mighty Whitey for Asian canines.

 - Although demonisation of LGBTQ locals is common, reports from LGBTQ travellers is quite positive.
 The foreigner card trumps your sexuality here.